Home » Education » Military Tuition Assistance (TA)

 • Distance-learning programs

-In general, the program funds up to 100% of your tuition and fees up to a cap which in 2022 was listed as follows:
+In general, the program funds up to 100% of your tuition and fees up to a cap.
+That cap as enforced in 2022 was listed as follows:

 • Funding may not exceed $250 per semester credit hour or $166 per quarter credit hour;